-The EXPAND trial evaluated the impact of siponimod on cognition and memory using the Symbol Digit Modalities Test (SDMT), Paced Auditory Serial Addition Test (PASAT), and Brief Visuospatial Memory Test Revised (BVMT-R); these scores were assessed as exploratory endpoints and were administered at 6-month intervals up to month 36.84 the SDMT.51 At month 24, patients treated with siponimod had statistically significantly better SDMT scores (between-group difference in adjusted mean=2.478; p-value=0.0004), although mean score changes did not reach clinically-meaningful thresholds.84 Siponimod reduced the risk of a clinically meaningful deterioration in cognitive processing speed (i.e., \geq 4 point change in SDMT) by 21% (HR=0.79; 95% CI 0.65 to 0.96; p=0.0157).
+The EXPAND trial evaluated the impact of siponimod on cognition and memory using the Symbol Digit Modalities Test (SDMT), Paced Auditory Serial Addition Test (PASAT), and Brief Visuospatial Memory Test Revised (BVMT-R); these scores were assessed as exploratory endpoints and were administered at 6-month intervals up to month 36.85

+The SDMT examines an individual's cognitive processing speed by presenting the subject with a series of geometric symbols and asking them to use a key to translate the symbols to corresponding single-digit numbers.
+A change in score of 4 points or 10% is considered clinically meaningful on the SDMT.
+At month 24, patients treated with siponimod had statistically significantly better SDMT scores (between-group difference in adjusted mean=2.478; p-value=0.0004), although mean score changes did not reach clinically-meaningful thresholds.
+Siponimod reduced the risk of a clinically meaningful deterioration in cognitive processing speed (i.e., \geq 4 point change in SDMT) by 21% (HR=0.79; 95% CI 0.65 to 0.96; p=0.0157).